TrellixVulnTeam/cloud_cats_OIQP/README.md

 ## Cloud Scheduler
 There is a scheduled job that runs every saturday night at 11:45pm.
 This scheduled job runs and makes an HTTP Get request to a java API.
 The Java API will get the latest data from the configured datasource and sync the data to cloud spanner.

+## Cloud Functions
+There is a cloud function deployed that will sync the texas company data to our local database.
+A cloud scheduled job will need to call this function one a week to sync the data weekly.